OpenAiTx/OpenAiTx/projects/RedPlanetHQ/core/README-en.md

 **Contextual Observation & Recall Engine**

-C.O.R.E is a portable memory graph built from your llm interactions and personal data, making all your context and workflow history accessible to any AI tool, just like a digital brain.
-This eliminates the need for repeated context sharing .
+C.O.R.E is a portable memory graph built from your LLM interactions and personal data, making all your context and workflow history accessible to any AI tool, just like a digital brain.
+This eliminates the need for repeated context sharing.
 The aim is to provide:

 - **Unified, Portable Memory**: Add and recall context seamlessly, and connect your memory across apps like Claude, Cursor, Windsurf and more.
 - **Relational, Not just Flat Facts**: CORE organizes your knowledge, storing both facts and relationships for a deeper richer memory like a real brain.